wordswords/dotfiles/README.md

 20. To generate a ctags index for all functions/methods in all languages, run this command at the root of the source control repo `!ctags -R *`.
 Then you can use `gd` to jump to the original definition of the function in any file.
+21. If in some modes the '`' character does not insert, try typing it twice '``' that should insert it properly.

 Check out this handy VIM cheatsheet I found here: https://github.com/wordswords/dotfiles/blob/master/VIMCHEATSHEET.md